ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A typical workflow of network incident management is as follows:

 * Some alarms or abnormal operations, network performance metrics are reported from the network.
-Incident management server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, if the incidents are identified, it will be reported to the client.
+Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, if the incidents are identified, it will be reported to the incident client.
 The impact of network services will be also analyzed and will update the incident.

-* Incident management client receives the incident raised by server, and acknowledge it.
+* Incident client receives the incident raised by incident server, and acknowledge it.
 Client may invoke the "incident diagnose" rpc to diagnose this incident to find the root causes.

-* If the root causes have been found, the client can resolve this incident by invoking the 'incident resolve' rpc operation, dispatching a ticket or using other functions (routing calculation, configuration, etc.)
+* If the root causes have been found, the incident client can resolve this incident by invoking the 'incident resolve' rpc operation, dispatching a ticket or using other functions (routing calculation, configuration, etc.)